Canada’s Photographic Treasure Hunt.

 Reflect Diversity

-The SPAO PHOTO WALK will uphold our community values, ensuring that diverse Canadian voices are shared and amplified, reflecting the diversity of Canadian communities such as that of Little Italy.
+The SPAO PHOTO WALK upholds our community values, ensuring that diverse Canadian voices are shared and amplified, reflecting the diversity of Canadian communities such as that of Little Italy.

 Enhance Community

-We are thrilled for the opportunity to enhance the neighbourhood we love, give back to local businesses, and provide a unique opportunity for artists from across Canada to showcase their work to thousands.
+We are thrilled for the opportunity to enhance the neighbourhood we love, give back to local businesses, and provide a unique opportunity for artists from across Canada to showcase their work.

 EXPLORE THE MAP